Skip to main content

 Myth

-Actually, the opposite can be true.
-Older accounts with positive history strengthen your score.
-Closing your oldest credit card or bank account can reduce your average account age and potentially lower your score.
+The opposite can be true.
+Account age is one of the 12 criteria.
+Closing your oldest credit card or bank account reduces your average account age and can lower your score.

 Frequently Asked Questions